 My Dad loved to paint and as a child I remembered how the house smelled of turpentine and oil paint.
 I was fascinated watching him.
 In school, art days when I could color were the best.
 Sadly in secondary school an art teacher told me I could not draw.
-Discouraged I did not try again until I was in my late 40's.
-I started in watercolor and continued on to explore.
-Then I took some weekend workshops in abstract and found my peace with art.
+Discouraged I did not try art again until I was in my late 40's.
+I began in watercolors , however it was a weekend workshop on abstract and acrylics that helped me find peace with art.
 Abstract allowed me to play and capture the world my way.
 Playing with color, shape and texture allow me to interpret the beauty in the world my way.
 Painting it with emotion and intuition is how it all comes together.

 I started painting in watercolor, and moved into abstracts using acrylic.
 More recently I have been playing in oil, oil pastels and really love these mediums too.
 My creativity stays fresh if I do not limit myself to what I think I know.

 Nature in all its colors, textures, shapes and light are my biggest inspiration.
 Of course other artists and their interpretations are equally inspiring.